phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 # Phoronix Test Suite On Windows

 ### Introduction
-Phoronix Test Suite 8.0 features rewritten Windows support that is at a near feature parity to the program's long-standing support for Linux, macOS, BSD and Solaris operating systems.
-To make it abundantly clear, if you are using a Phoronix Test Suite version pre-8.0, you are best upgrading or ideally using Phoronix Test Suite Git as the Windows support remains in very active development at the moment as of early 2018.
+Phoronix Test Suite 8.0 introduced rewritten Windows support that is at a near feature parity to the program's long-standing support for Linux, macOS, BSD and Solaris operating systems.

-The Phoronix Test Suite Windows support currently targets **Windows 10 x64** and **Windows Server 2016 x64** .
+The Phoronix Test Suite Windows support currently targets **Windows 10 x64** , **Windows 11 x64** and **Windows Server 2016 x64** .
 Earlier versions of Windows, namely Windows Server 2012 and Windows 8, may work to some extent but some hardware/software reporting features and other capabilities may be missing or report warning messages.
 The Phoronix Test Suite Windows support is also exclusively focused on x86 64-bit support: the Phoronix Test Suite itself will run on x86 32-bit but many of the program dependencies are configured for making use of 64-bit binaries.

 ### Windows Setup / Dependencies
-As with Phoronix Test Suite on Linux and other operating systems, the principal dependency is on PHP (PHP v5.3 or newer, including PHP 7.x).
+As with Phoronix Test Suite on Linux and other operating systems, the principal dependency is on PHP.
 Running the *phoronix-test-suite.bat* file launcher for the Phoronix Test Suite on Windows will attempt to download and setup PHP on the system under *C:\PHP* as the default location should PHP support not be found within your system's *Program Files* directories.
 The PHP Windows build does depend upon Microsoft Visual C++ redistributable libraries, which the Windows launcher will also attempt to download and install if needed.

 The Phoronix Test Suite on Windows does depend upon [Cygwin](https://www.cygwin.com/) for its Bash interpreter and other basic utilities to ease the process of porting test profiles to Windows with being able to use many of the same test installation scripts on Windows/Linux/macOS/BSD/Solaris then largely unmodified.
 Most of the Windows tests depend upon their respective native Windows applications/binaries while this Cygwin support is a convenience for handling these Bash setup scripts and also some test profiles that depend upon a GNU toolchain.
 The Phoronix Test Suite will attempt to download and setup Cygwin on the system if Cygwin isn't found in its default location of *C:\cygwin64* .